Raven351/Cars-From-Frank/README.md

 2. Open the file `appsetings.json` fron inside the project and provide `ConnectiongString`, `DatabaseName and `CollectionName` for MongoDB.
 3. Build project
 4. Launch project either using Docker container or IIS container.
+5. During launch, project might want to create self-signed certificate.
+If so, allow it and confirm.
-5. Project should be up and running.
+6. Project should be up and running.
 Go to [frontend app](https://github.com/Raven351/Cars-From-Frank-Frontend) and launch frontend side.